 Master Composters Home Composting Display moves to Bradgate Park

-Two Leicestershire Master Composters have managed a Composting Demonstration Site in the County for a number of years.
+Leicestershire Master Composters have managed a Composting Demonstration Site in the County for a number of years.
 This was originally hosted at the Leicester County Council Snibston Discovery Park and Museum.
-Due to changes proir to the closure of Snibston we moved the Demonstration and opened at the University of Leicester Botanic Garden, our current hosts, in 2015.
+Due to changes proir to the closure of Snibston we moved the Demonstration and opened at the University of Leicester Botanic Garden in 2015.
 We had hoped that this location would enable us to reach a larger number of gardeners and other visitors with an active interest in composting.
-However we have not received an adequate supply of garden waste or any food waste since the closure of the cafe at the end of the summer of 2015 and this resulted in the number of fully operational bins and wormeries being reduced considerably.
+However the closure of the cafe at the end of the summer of 2015 meant that waste food was no longer available on site and it was decided to move to new venue.

 Bradgate Park http://www.bradgatepark.org/